Abstract

 Measuring daf-7p::gfp levels in ASI neurons

 Both wild-type daf-7p::gfp strains (FK181, QL296) and QL296-derived RNAi pathway mutants (HC1218, HC1221, HC1222, and HC1223) were maintained and trained on OP50 or PA14 as described above.
-Immediately before each respective imaging session approximately 30-40 trained or control animals were transferred by platinum wire directly to 5 uL of 2.5-10mM levamisole in M9 on 10% agarose pads.
-A coverslip was added and adhered to the slide by application of beeswax to the corners.
-For the brighter FK181 animals, GFP z-stacks were collected at 1 μm intervals at 63x magnification on a Zeiss spinning disc confocal microscope.
-For QL296 strains, GFP z-stacks were collected at 0.5 μm intervals at 63x magnification on a Zeiss LSM 980 confocal microscope (Harvard Center for Biological Imaging).
+Immediately before each respective imaging session approximately 30-40 trained or control animals were transferred by platinum wire directly to 5 µL of 2.5-10 mM levamisole in M9 on 10% agarose pads.
+A coverslip was added and sealed with beeswax.
+For the FK181 strain, GFP z-stacks were collected at 1 μm intervals at 63x magnification on a Zeiss spinning disc confocal microscope.
+For the QL296 strain, which has dimmer GFP than FK181, GFP z-stacks were collected at 0.5 μm intervals at 63x magnification on a Zeiss LSM 980 confocal microscope (Harvard Center for Biological Imaging).
 For data analysis, a maximum intensity projection (MIP) was generated for each z-stack and MIPs across all conditions and generations were then blinded.
 If the ASI neurons overlapped, then MIPs were generated from subsets of levels in the z-stacks without overlap and scored separately.
 Each ASI neuron was manually selected from each MIP using the ImageJ polygon selection tool (Schindelin et al., 2012).
 The mean pixel intensity was recorded from each and normalized to nearby background for each MIP.
+Although we also visually confirmed the expected PA14-induced daf-7p::gfp expression in the ASJ neurons of P0 animals, the fluorescence of these neurons was never quantified, as the ASJ response is not induced beyond the P0 generation (Moore et al., 2019).
+In the rare event that an ASI neuron was out of the frame or z-range in the collected z-stacks, the animal was excluded from analysis prior to quantification.
 We noted bimodality in the distributions of ASI gfp expression levels in our data, which likely reflects the position of the bilateral ASI neurons relative to the objective.
 To compensate for this, we used the average GFP level per pair of neurons in each worm (Figure 1, Figure 2, and Figure 5).
 We note that measured GFP expression levels in each ASI neuron within an animal are not independent, thus using the average avoids the artifactual bimodal distribution and reports the actual sample size for statistical purposes.
 We also note that coefficient of variation values using the average ASI level per worm were 20% lower for FK181 and 50% lower for QL296 (Figure S1) which should increase the ability to detect differences between trained and control animals.
-Using the average for each neuron pair or treating each neuron as an independent sample altered the statistical significance of some experiments but did not reverse any result (Figure S2).
-Z-scores were calculated from normalized intensity values for all samples within a data set, and any data point with a |Z| > 3 was removed.
+Although using the average for each neuron pair or treating each neuron as an independent sample altered the statistical significance of some experiments, it did not engender an F2 response (Figure S2).
+All collected data is presented in Table S1.
+Within each analysis pipeline, Z-scores were calculated from normalized intensity values for all samples within a data set, and any data point with a |Z| > 3 was removed.
 Unpaired, two-tailed Welch’s t-test was performed to generate all reported p-values.
-Statistics and figures were prepared using R Studio (Wickham, 2016; Posit Team, 2023; R Core Team, 2023; Wickham, 2023).
+Statistics and figures were prepared using R Studio and refined using Adobe Illustrator (Wickham, 2016; Posit Team, 2023; R Core Team, 2023b; Wickham, 2023).

 Choice assay conditions, sample size, statistical analysis, and multigenerational propagation

-R Studio was used for statistical tests and graphical plots (Wickham 2016; Posit Team, 2023; R Core Team 2023; Wickham 2023;).
+R Studio was used for statistical tests and generation of graphical plots which were modified for presentation using Adobe Illustrator (Wickham 2016; Posit Team, 2023; R Core Team 2023; Wickham 2023).

 RNA-seq data analysis

 PRJNA509938 RNA-seq data (Moore et al., 2019) were re-analyzed from the level of raw sequence reads.
-The reads were trimmed of universal adaptors using cutadapt (Martin, 2011) and aligned to the C. elegans WBcel235 genome using bowtie aligner (Langmead et al., 2009) with no more than 2 mismatches allowed (v=2).
-Aligned reads were counted using HTSeq-count (Anders et al., 2015) (union mode) with settings stranded=no for mRNA-seq data, and stranded=yes (for reads mapped to the same strand as the genomic feature) or stranded=reverse (for reads mapped to the opposite strand as the genomic feature) for small RNA data.
+The reads were trimmed of universal adaptors using cutadapt (Martin, 2011) and aligned to the C. elegans WBcel235 genome assembly using bowtie aligner (Langmead et al., 2009) with no more than 2 mismatches allowed (v=2).
+Aligned reads were counted using HTSeq-count (Anders et al., 2015) (union mode) with settings stranded=no for mRNA-seq data and stranded=yes (for reads mapped to the same strand as the genomic feature) or stranded=reverse (for reads mapped to the opposite strand as the genomic feature) for small RNA data.
 Differential expression analysis was carried out using DESeq2 R package (Love et al., 2014).
-Absolute value of log2FC≥1 and Benjamini-Hochberg corrected p-value ≤0.05 were used to define significant changes in gene expression or small RNA levels.
+The absolute value of log2FC≥1 and Benjamini-Hochberg corrected p-value ≤0.05 were used to define significant changes in gene expression or small RNA levels.
 Volcano plots were built with EnhancedVolcano (Blighe, 2023) and ggpubr R packages (Kassambra, 2023).

 Pathogenicity assay

-The Balkus and Murphy isolates of the PA14 strain were cultured at 37°C for 14 or 18 hours.
+The Balskus and Murphy isolates of the PA14 strain were cultured at 37°C for 14 or 18 hours.
 OP50 was similarly cultured for 18 hours.
 Each culture was diluted in LB to OD 1.0 and 0.75 ml spread to cover the entire agar surface of NG plates which were then incubated at 25°C for 48 hours before addition of N2 adults.
-To prepare the N2 adults HG OP50 grown worms (20°C) were bleached and their embryos were placed on HG OP50 plates for 72 hours (20°C).
-A single population of adults were washed from the plates with M9, allowed to settle, washed once with M9, resuspended at 4-5 worms/µl and 20 µl spotted onto three technical replicate plates for each condition.
+To prepare the N2 adults, HG OP50 grown worms (20°C) were bleached, and their embryos were placed on HG OP50 plates for 72 hours (20°C).
+A single population of adults were washed from the plates with M9, allowed to settle, washed once with M9, resuspended at 4-5 worms/µL and 20 µL spotted onto three technical replicate plates for each condition.
 The plates were then incubated at 20°C and scored at 24 hours and at 12-hour intervals thereafter until all the PA14 grown animals were dead.
 Corpses were counted and removed at each interval.
 Approximately 15-30% of the PA14 cultured worms were found desiccated on the walls of the plates at the 24-hour time point and were not included in the count.
 All living worms were transferred to freshly prepared plates at 48 and 96 hours.
 The fraction of surviving worms was determined by (1 – (cumulative number of dead worms at each scoring interval/sum of the number of living and cumulative dead worms at 120 hours)).
 All PA14 cultured animals were dead by 120 hours.

 Acknowledgements